History of Worcester: Early history

 The trade route which ran past Worcester, later forming part of the Roman Ryknild Street, dates to Neolithic times.
 The position commanded a ford over the River Severn (the river was tidal past Worcester prior to public works projects in the 1840s) and was fortified by the Britons around 400 BC.
 It would have been on the northern border of the Dobunni and probably subject to the larger communities of the Malvern hillforts.

-Roman and British

-The Roman settlement at the site passes unmentioned by Ptolemy's Geography, the Antonine Itinerary and the Register of Dignitaries, but would have grown up on the road opened between Glevum (Gloucester) and Viroconium (Wroxeter) in the 40s and 50s AD.
-It may have been the "Vertis" mentioned in the 7th century Ravenna Cosmography.
-Using charcoal from the Forest of Dean, the Romans operated pottery kilns and ironworks at the site and may have built a small fort.
-There is no sign of municipal buildings that would indicate an administrative role.
-Earthwork defences encompassed the settlement, surrounding around ten hectares of land.

-In the 3rd century, Roman Worcester occupied a larger area than the subsequent medieval city, but silting of the Diglis Basin caused the abandonment of Sidbury.
-Industrial production ceased and the settlement contracted to a defended position along the lines of the old British fort at the river terrace's southern end.